-Ikebana Gallery Award provides Ikebana students around the world with opportunities to have their works reviewed by art specialists as well as tens thousands of internet users for free.
+Ikebana Gallery Award provides Ikebana students around the world with opportunities to have their works reviewed by art specialists as well as tens thousands of internet users.

 Ikebana Gallery Award aims to increase community understanding, enjoyment and participation in Ikebana.
 This project has been recognised as significant in the history of Ikebana.

 Eligibility to Participate: The award is open to Ikebana students who have been studying Ikebana for no more than 5 years.
 Entries by Ikebana teachers are not accepted.
 See FAQ for more details.

 Entry - Up to 3 Works Each Quarter: We accept entries 4 times a year.
 One student can submit up to 3 works each time.

 When to Enter: We accept entries in the last week of each quarter.

 25 - 31 December

 24 - 30 June